spacetelescope/style-guides/guides/python-testing.md

 In theory, there are many kinds of software testing.
-For instance, unit testing, integration testing, regression testing, etc. Currently, this document only focuses on unit and regression tests, which are usually "shipped" with the package they are tied to.
+For instance, unit testing, integration testing, regression testing, etc. Currently, this document focuses on unit and regression tests (usually "shipped" with the package they are tied to), as well as continuous integration testing.

 * Unit test: Tests that the functionality is correct.
 Runs per push event (e.g., commit or merge).